 Chrestotes means goodness with kindness and gentleness.
 This is a very important distinction.
 Chrestotes implies kindness along with goodness, or gentleness along with goodness.

 Now, agathosune is related.
 It is a synonym with a major difference.
-And that difference is that it simply means moral goodness, without the connotations of kindness and gentleness.
+That difference is that it simply means moral goodness, without the connotations of kindness and gentleness.
 So, it can mean doing good without being kind.
 That is the difference.

 Chrestotes means goodness with kindness and gentleness.
 Agathosune means goodness.
 This makes a very big difference.